What does an Addiction Counselor in Mississippi’s do? What is Their Job Role?

 State Board of Examiners for Licensed Professional Counselors

-In Mississippi, the State Board of Examiners for Licensed Professional Counselors provides licensure and regulation of professional counselors.
+In Mississippi, the State Board of Examiners for Licensed Professional mental health Counselors provides licensure and regulation of professional counselors.
 Anyone using the title of “Licensed Professional Counselor” in the state is subject to the regulations enforced by this Board.
 The mission of the Board is to protect the "public health, safety, and welfare" of Mississippi’s citizens.
 Board members in Mississippi are appointed by the Governor and must be confirmed by the Senate.
 Regulations are enforced to ensure the integrity of the Board.
 Mississippi takes the responsibilities of this regulatory Board very seriously.

 239 North Lamar Street